matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 ### How do I upgrade?

-Follow the upgrade notes here XXX
+Follow the upgrade notes here [UPGRADE.rst](https://github.com/matrix-org/synapse/blob/master/UPGRADE.rst)

 ### What will happen if I do not set up a valid federation certificate immediately?